Figuring out what should be on your Europe packing list doesn’t need to cause a borderline breakdown.

 Dorothy, you’re not in Kansas anymore.
 You’re out of your element in a foreign country, regardless of whether you’ve been before.

-Keep yourself, and your stuff, safe.
-Plan to pack cross body, closable bags and packs.
+It doesn’t matter if you’re a light packer or not, keep yourself, and your stuff, safe.
+Plan to pack crossbody, closable bags, and packs.

 If you are traveling somewhere even remotely populated or touristy, you are traveling somewhere with opportunistic thieves ready to slit open your bag and snatch your booty (Not that booty).